monkbai/DNN-decompiler/README.md

 ![dataset-statistics](Statistics.png)

 Our evaluation covers above 7 models compiled with 9 different compiler options, including `Glow-2020`, `Glow-2021`, `Glow-2022`, `TVM-v0.7 (O0 and O3)`, `TVM-v0.8 (O0 and O3)`, `TVM-v0.9.dev (O0 and O3)`, in total 63 DNN excutables.
 NNFusion-emitted executables are *easier* to decompile since they contain wrapper functions to invoke target operator implementations in kernel libraries (see our paper for more detailed discussion).
-Thus, in this evaluation we only focuses on decompiling executables compiled by TVM and Glow.
+Thus, in this evaluation we only focus on decompiling executables compiled by TVM and Glow.

 ## Artifact Evaluation